Picnic Shelter Reservations

 Park Use Permits

-A Park Use Permit allows you to bring special items and equipment into the park for your event and outlines any approved special services or park staff assistance you may require.
-Applications must be submitted 30 days before your event date.
-Requests made less than 30 days prior to the event date may be denied, or subject to a $100 late fee.
+Park Use Permit applications must be submitted 30 days prior to your event date.
+Please note that requests made less than 30 days prior to the event date may not be accepted or may be subject to a $100 late fee.

 Any event exceeding the shelter capacity and/or extending beyond the boundaries of the shelter must complete the Special Event Interest Form.
 For more information about holding permitted events in the parks, email the Parks Permitting Team